 Eligible candidates have four options for internship format:

-Upon approval of the Internship Proposal by your faculty advisor, students will be permitted to register for and attend a required seminar (EDUC 692) in conjunction with their internships in the field.
+Upon approval of the Internship Proposal by the Program Coordinator, students will be permitted to register for and attend a required seminar (EDUC 692) in conjunction with their internships in the field.
 Part-time interns will register for the seminar in two consecutive semesters at 2-credits each; full-timers once at 4-credit hours.

-A final product for the internship seminar is an update of your Personal Plan.
+A final product for the internship seminar is a new Personal Plan.
 This requirement is a third occasion to reflect, assess leadership competencies, and plan for the future.
 Field supervisor-mentors will complete end-of-internship assessments of students.
 Additional course expectations and requirements are dependent on the particular instructor responsible for EDUC 692 in any given semester.
-Satisfactory-Unsatisfactory grades for EDUC 692 will be issued after the entire internship is completed and the Personal Plan is judged acceptable by the seminar instructor.
+Satisfactory-Unsatisfactory grades for EDUC 692 will be issued after the entire internship is completed and the third Personal Plan is judged acceptable by the seminar instructor.